TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### Updates to `uibuilder` node

+  * Move all filing system handling to a separate library module.
+Should help work out how to support implementations with limited filing systems.
   * Add option to process a crafted msg from the FE that returns a JSON list of all files/folders (optionally recursive) - needs change to FE library & editor.
     * In Editor, set the top-level permitted folder - relative to the `Serve` folder (e.g. If serving `<instanceRoot>/src`, that would be the default root but allow a sub-folder to be set, e.g. `content` so that only `<instanceRoot>/src/content` and below could be queried).
 This is to facilitate the creation of content management systems.
     * Possibly also needs option as to whether data can be written back.
 Including options to create/delete as well as amend.
 To begin with, just output any changed data to port 1 and let people create their own write-back logic.